MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-add-math-problems.md

 ---
-title: "Tutorial: Add code to a Windows Forms app"
+title: "Tutorial: Add math problems to a Windows Forms app"
 description: Learn how to use the Visual Studio IDE to add an event handler and random math problems to the math quiz Windows Forms app. ms.custom:
 - vs-acquisition
 dev_langs:
   - "CSharp"
   - "VB"
-ms.date: 01/12/2022
+ms.date: 01/20/2022
 ms.topic: tutorial
 author: anandmeg
 ms.author: meghaanand